-With Lean & Six Sigma, Business Analysts are able to design cost-effective and efficient processes that satisfy and address all the business problems identified.
+With Lean & Six Sigma, Business Analysts are able to design cost-effective and efficient processes that satisfy and address the business problems identified.
 Using the DMAIC (Define-Measure-Analyze-Improve-Control) method, business analysts can identify critical issues and nullify them where possible.

 How does Lean Six Sigma boost the Business Analyst’s profile?